+Are Germans Shepherds good with cats?
 The saying goes “they fight like cat and dog”.
-Dogs love to chase and cats don’t tolerate unwanted attention.
+Dogs love to chase and cats won’t tolerate unwanted attention.
 Introducing cats and dogs into the same house is not always easy.
-Most cats are nervous of other animals and many dog breeds have a high prey drive.
+Most cats are nervous about other animals and many dog breeds have a high prey drive.
 German Shepherds were bred for protection and police work, so they have a strong chase instinct.

 German Shepherd Temperament

 German shepherd dogs have a high prey drive, which means anything fast-moving is going to trigger their chasing instinct.
 Cats are included in this group.
 When introduced from a very young age, any dog can learn to behave gently with other animals.
 Older dogs will need more intensive training, but it is possible.

 Some German Shepherds are quite laid back and placid by nature.
 This will make introducing them to a cat much easier.
 An excitable dog that loves to run and play will need a little more direction.

 It is not just the temperament of the German Shepherd that needs careful consideration when trying to answer the question: Are Germans Shepherds good with cats?
 The personality of the cat is a big factor in how well an introduction will go.
 A nervous or skittish cat will struggle to adjust to any new pet.
 A lively puppy will certainly be a big challenge.